dusanmsk/relayduino-esp32/README.md

 Masterboard will operate with id 1, slave boards 0-3 are output boards, slave boards 4-7 are input boards.
 Warning - double check this when you are lost and board seems not work as expected, maybe you misconfigured the board types (my own experience :D)!

+### connectivity

+#### ethernet

+When using ethernet connection, dhcp client is enabled by default.
+You can see ip address when using mos console over serial connection.
+To set static ip address on ethernet, just call

+    mos config-set eth.ip="192.168.5.123" eth.netmask="255.255.255.0" eth.gw="192.168.5.1"

+To enable dhcp, call

+     mos config-set eth.ip="" eth.netmask="" eth.gw=""

+#### wifi
+TODO

+#### wifi ap
+There is possibility to connect to board by wifi when ethernet or serial is not available.
+To turn on wifi, press 'btn1' button 10 times during 10 seconds (TODO implement).
+Then new wifi network will be available - RELAYDUINO_MASTER with default password 123456.
+You should connect to this wifi by laptop and configure masterboard this way.
+Device address will be 192.168.4.1, so export MOS_PORT=ws://192.168.4.1/rpc and then use mos tool as usual.

+WARNING!!
+Change wifi password as soon as possible after connect (mos config-set wifi.ap.pass="newPassword") and do not forget to disable wifi ap when done (mos config-set wifi.ap.enable=false).

+WARNING!!
+Wifi password will be set to default after using "reset to default" procedure (holding btn1+reset).

 ### Transports
 #### UDP
 For communication using udp packets (for example with loxone), configure following attributes